 4. Go on a day trip from Athens to Argolis: Mycenae, Nafplio, and Epidaurus

 Mycenae is located around 120 kilometers away from Athens.
-Mentioned in Homer’s epics, the Iliad and the Odyssey, it is the place where you can visit the ruins of one of the most important settlements of the Mycenaean civilization.
+As mentioned in Homer’s epics, the Iliad and the Odyssey, it is the place where you can visit the ruins of one of the most important settlements of the Mycenaean civilization.
 Make sure you don’t skip on the Lion’s Gate, the Cyclopean walls, and the royal tombs!

 In Epidaurus, you must visit the 4th-century BC theater.
 It s one of the most important monuments of ancient Greece, and very well-known for its incredible acoustics.
 The theater is still used to this day for various performances, including ancient dramas, operas, modern dance performances, and symphonies.